skofic/authentication-services/README.md

 #### Reset users

-This service will reset users and authentication data. *This service can only be used by authenticated users that have the* `admin` *role*.
+This service will *reset users* and *authentication data*. *This service can only be used by authenticated users that have the* `admin` *role*.

 This service can be used to:

-- *Delete default users*: If you provide `true` in the `default` body parameter, the service will delete all default users.
+- *Delete default users*: If you provide `true` in the `default` body parameter, the service will delete all *default* users.
-- *Delete created users*: If you provide `true` in the `created` body parameter, the service will delete all created users.
+- *Delete created users*: If you provide `true` in the `created` body parameter, the service will delete all *created* users.
 - *Refresh authentication data*: If you provide `true` in the `auth` body parameter, the service will refresh *administrator*, *user* and *cookie authentication* data.

-When deleting users, the service will also delete eventual sessions connected to the deleted users, this means that these users will also be disconnected.
+When *deleting* users, the service will also delete eventual *sessions* connected to the deleted users, this means that these users will also be *disconnected*.

+Default users can be managed through the `Service` *settings*, there is currently only the *default administrator user*.
+To change the default administrator user code and/or password:

+1. Edit the `adminCode` or/and `adminPass`.
-Default users can be managed through the services settings, you can change the username and the password: to register these changes you call this service with the `default` parameter set to `true`: this will remove the former user, clear related sessions, and will re-create the modified default user.
+2. Call this service setting the `default` parameter to `true`.

+This will remove the former user, clear related sessions, and will re-create the modified default user.

 *Note that in all cases default users will be created, if not already there.*